-Do you need an e-commerce website and looking for some advise on how to make sure that your e-commerce website works well?
+Do you need an eCommerce website and looking for some advice on how to make sure that your eCommerce website works well?

 Of course, your web designer can help you to test your website.
-But you must also do your part & testing your e-commerce store for all the basic yet crucial parameters.
+But you must also do your part & test your eCommerce store for all the basic yet crucial parameters.

 In this blog post, we will be sharing 8 important parameters on which you just check your website.

 This is perhaps the basic step that you must perform toward testing your eCommerce website.

 When we say basic eCommerce features, we mean:

 - Product Categories